huggingface/blog/fine-tune-whisper-multilingual-asr.md

 - Load a pre-trained checkpoint: we need to load a pre-trained checkpoint and configure it correctly for training.

-- Define the training configuration: this will be used by the 🤗 Trainer to define the training schedule.
+- Define the training arguments: these will be used by the 🤗 Trainer in constructing the training schedule.

 Once we've fine-tuned the model, we will evaluate it on the test data to verify that we have correctly trained it to transcribe speech in Hindi.